 Here are a few more tips for saving your marriage…

-How to Forgive and Trust Him After He Cheated on You
+How to Trust Him After He Cheated on You

 If you’re coping with an online affair, read How to Survive an Internet Affair.

-Remember that forgiving and trusting after an affair does not happen overnight
+Remember that trusting after an affair does not happen overnight

 Learning to trust again after a betrayal such as an physical or emotional affair doesn’t happen once, nor does it happen overnight.
 Rebuilding trust is a process that involves ups and downs – even if you’re the most forgiving person in the world!